IN THIS SECTION…

 What is Sex Addiction?

 There are multiple ways in which the addiction can be acted out.
-Some sexually compulsive behaviors include the excessive use of pornography, compulsive masturbation, internet sex (chat rooms, hookup sites, internet porn), chronic infidelity, multiple sex partners, voyeurism, sexual harassment and professional boundary violation, exhibitionism, and paying for sex (escorts, prostitutes, strip clubs).
+Some sexually compulsive behaviors include the excessive use of pornography, compulsive masturbation, internet sex (LINK to Internet Sex Addiction Page) (chat rooms, hook- up sites, internet porn), chronic infidelity, multiple sex partners, voyeurism, sexual harassment and professional boundary violation, exhibitionism, and paying for sex (escorts, prostitutes, strip clubs).
 More serious behaviors include child molesting, incest, rape and violence.

 Many of us have received shame-based messages about sex, our sex practices, and our sexuality.
-I provide a confidential, nonjudgmental environment to explore healthy intimacy and the ways in which sex can become unhealthy and self-destructive.
+At Mark Falango + Associates we provide a confidential, nonjudgmental environment to explore healthy intimacy and the ways in which sex can become unhealthy and self-destructive.
 Through empathic support, compassion, and education, you will acquire the tools necessary to establish sobriety and begin the process of recovery.
 Recovery from sex addiction does not mean an end to a sexual life, but rather a beginning to a life of healthy sex, intimacy, and increased self-esteem.

-I believe that sex addiction, like all addictions, is rooted in past trauma.
+We believe that sex addiction, like all addictions, is rooted in past trauma.
 To successfully treat the addiction one needs to examine the traumas of the past and how they echo in one’s life today.
 It can be challenging and painful to revisit the traumas of our lives.
-I am committed to creating a healthy and safe partnership to help you shed light on the dark experiences and relationships that have contributed to your addiction.
+We are deeply committed to creating a healthy and safe partnership to help you shed light on the dark experiences and relationships that have contributed to your addiction.

-In treating sexual addiction I offer an integrative approach that addresses sexual compulsivity and it’s underlying causes.
+In treating sexual addiction, Mark Falango + Associates offers an integrative approach that addresses sexual compulsivity and it’s underlying causes.
 All treatment is customized to meet your specific needs.
 Our work together begins with a comprehensive biopsychosocial interview as well as psychological testing.
-The assessment will help us identify treatment recommendations that best meet your recovery needs.
+Comprehensive assessment is essential as compulsive sexual behaviors can be a manifestation of a wide range of problems.
+Such behaviors may be an expression of obsessive-compulsive disorder, attention deficit disorder, social anxiety, post-traumatic stress disorder, trauma re-enactment or other diagnoses.
+We recognize that not all out of control sexual behaviors meet the criteria for sex addiction.
+Our assessment will help us identify treatment recommendations that best meet your recovery needs.

 Individual psychotherapy is a key component of treatment to address issues related to problematic sexual behaviors.
-In the initial phase of therapy we work to identify your cycle of addiction and triggers and develop a relapse prevention strategy.
+In the initial phase of therapy, we work to identify your cycle of addiction and triggers to problematic behavior and then develop a relapse prevention strategy.
 Many people new to recovery are in crisis and need help and support in dealing with the consequences of addictive behavior.
 Rest assured that these concerns will be addressed.
 As therapy progresses we will explore the traumas that are at the root of your addiction.
-Our goal throughout the process will be to improve your emotional, physical and relational health.
-Couples and/or family therapy, as well as group therapy with others in recovery may also be recommended.
+Our goal throughout the process will be to improve your emotional, physical, and relational health.
+Couples and/or family therapy, as well as group therapy with others in recovery, may also be recommended.

-My treatment approach incorporates state-of-the-art, evidence-based techniques to raise your awareness and gain control over your life.
-Treatment modalities incorporate cognitive-behavioral techniques, task-center addiction recovery, psychodynamic therapy and trauma recovery.
-You will also be encouraged to seek support with 12-step fellowships such as Sex and Love Addicts Anonymous and Sexual Compulsives Anonymous.
+Our treatment approach incorporates state-of-the-art, evidence-based techniques to raise your awareness and gain control over your life.
+Depending on our assessment, you may also be encouraged to seek support with 12-step fellowships such as Sex and Love Addicts Anonymous and Sexaholics Anonymous.

-Please click here to learn more about the range of sex addiction treatment services Mark Falango, LCSW, CSAT offers.
+Please click here to learn more about the range of sex addiction treatment services Mark Falango + Associates offer.

-Beginning recovery and overcoming addiction is challenging, but with commitment, intention, and hard work the addict can build a life of intimacy, health, and hope.
+Beginning recovery and overcoming addiction is challenging, but with commitment, intention, and hard work a person can build a life of intimacy, health, and hope.

 If you are concerned that you meet the criteria for sex addiction you can take a free, brief, online assessment, by visiting www.sexhelp.com.
-Look for the link “Am I A Sex Addict?” at the top of the page.
+Look for the link “Am I A Sex Addict?” and look for the prompt to take the Sexual Addiction Screening Test (SAST).
 Your responses are completely confidential and you do not have to provide your name or email address.